 where $\Astr<2>$ is the multiplication of $A$ and

 are the action maps of the graded $A$-bimodule $M$.
 Equivalently, $m_2^{A\ltimes M}$ is the square-zero product on the graded vector space $A\oplus M$:

-Similar to the case of the multiplication $\Astr<2>\in\HC{A}$, the fact that $\Astr<2>[A\ltimes M]\in\RelBimHC{A}{M}$ is a brace algebra multiplication is an consequence of the associativity of the square-zero product.
+Similar to the case of the multiplication $\Astr<2>\in\HC{A}$, the fact that $\Astr<2>[A\ltimes M]\in\RelBimHC{A}{M}$ is a brace-algebra multiplication is a consequence of the associativity of the square-zero product.
 We obtain the bidegree $(1,0)$ \emph{bimodule Hochschild differential}

 and hence $\RelBimHC{A}{M}$ is a differential bigraded vector space.